 You can find more details on how you can run the Campaign, for fundraising activity ideas and general superhero activities below:

-If you are a headteacher or a Junior Church leader, and want to take part in CapeAbility for Schools and Churches 2020, register your interest and we will be in touch.
+If you are a headteacher or a Junior Church leader, and want to take part in CapeAbility for Schools and Churches, get in touch via firstname.lastname@example.org.